AlaBhs/quakedash/README.md

 A web application that visualizes statistics and recent earthquakes on an interactive map using Leaflet and USGS (United States Geological Survey) earthquake data.

+## 🎯 Purpose of the Project

+This dashboard is part of a larger **Big Data pipeline** project focused on:

+🔄 Real-time data collection from USGS Earthquake API every minute with redundancy filtering.

+🗃️ Raw storage in an HDFS-based Data Lake.

+🔥 Streaming processing using Spark Structured Streaming for live updates.

+🧮 Batch processing via Apache Spark for cleaning, stats, and aggregations.

+🧷 MongoDB for storing streaming results, HDFS for batch outputs.

+📊 Visualization with this dashboard (Leaflet.js) and future stats panels.

+The goal is to provide an interactive interface for users to **visualize earthquake activity** filtered by time and magnitude, based on data ingested and processed through the Big Data pipeline.

 ## 🚀 Features

 - 📊 Displays recent earthquakes on a dynamic map